-It’s also time to determine what kinds of conversations should happen over email versus another platform, such as Slack, because text-based communication is likely to ramp up while workers are remote.
+It’s also time to determine what kinds of conversations should happen over email versus another platform, such as Slack, because text-based communication is likely to ramp up when workers are remote.

 If you haven’t already, it’s time to implement the use of a chat app for your company.
-While your team works remotely, chat apps are far more practical than email for quick communication.
+Chat apps are far more practical than email for quick communication among remote teams.
 Most are pretty fast and simple to set up.
 Popular options include:

-- Slack, which is a web, desktop, and mobile app for any size team.
+- Slack, a web, desktop, and mobile app for any size team.
 Build channels around teams, projects, events, or any topic.
 It’s free for any number of users, saving up to 10,000 recent messages.
-Or upgrade for $6.67 or $12.50 per month for additional features and unlimited message history.
-In response to the COVID-19 virus, Slack is offering free paid plan upgrades to companies working on coronavirus research, response, or mitigation if you email firstname.lastname@example.org.
+Or upgrade for $6.67 or $12.50 per person per month for additional features and unlimited message history.

 - iMessage or Text Message.
 If your whole team is on Mac or iPhone, use the built-in iMessage app for one-to-one or group chats.
-Regular text messaging may also be a simple, temporary solution if your team members are comfortable sharing their personal phone numbers with co-workers.
+Regular text messaging may also be a simple solution if your team members are comfortable sharing their personal phone numbers with co-workers.

 As with email, set best practices for chat communications.
 Do you expect employees to respond any time of day now that you can reach them right on their phone?